News Tonight: History

-A new intro was unveiled in April 1988, using a computer SBC had installed the previous year to improve its graphics.
-In August 1988, SBC news broadcasts adopted a new "upbeat and viewer-friendly" look, the backdrop being that of the skyline of Singapore.
-It generated positive response from viewers.
-In December 1988, SBC announced that it would cease carrying Late News on SBC 5 and 12, due to limited news developments since the main 9pm bulletin.
-For the main news, presenters were now subject to a co-ordinated look sponsosred by various boutiques, as part of the corporation's move to maintain a polished look on air.
+A new intro was launched in April 1988 using a computer graphics system installed the previous year.
+In August 1988, the bulletins adopted an "upbeat and viewer-friendly" design featuring the Singapore skyline as a backdrop, which received positive viewer feedback.
+In December 1988, SBC announced the discontinuation of Late News on SBC 5 and 12 due to limited news developments after the main 9 pm bulletin.
+Presenters also adopted a coordinated on-air wardrobe sponsored by various boutiques.

-On 31 August 1992, SBC 5 introduced a two-minute 7 p.m. news bulletin, From The Newsroom, airing on weekdays.
-This did not affect the main 9 p.m. bulletin.
-Facing competition from Singapore Cable Vision's in-house NewsVision channel providing news from five foreign sources, SBC announced that the channel would add a second news bulletin in English from January 1994.
-As of October 1993, the 9pm bulletin attracted 140,000 adult viewers.
+On 31 August 1992, SBC 5 introduced a two-minute weekday 7 pm bulletin, From the Newsroom, which did not replace the main 9 pm bulletin.
+Facing competition from Singapore Cable Vision's NewsVision, which offered international news sources, SBC announced plans for a second English bulletin beginning January 1994.
+As of October 1993, the 9 pm bulletin drew approximately 140,000 adult viewers.

-On 1 January 1994, Channel 5 revamped and became an all-English channel.
-There were now two main bulletins targeting different demographics: News 5 at Seven, aimed at blue-collar workers and featuring human interest stories; and News 5 Tonight, which resembled the former 9 p.m. news bulletin., airing at the later time of 10:30p.m.
+Channel 5 became an all-English channel on 1 January 1994.
+Two bulletins were introduced: News 5 at Seven, aimed at blue-collar workers with a focus on human-interest stories, and News 5 Tonight, formerly the 9 pm news, now airing at 10:30 pm.
 Channel 5's new newsroom was built at a cost of S$8 million.
-The 10:30 bulletin was also carried by the ephemerous international service Singapore International Television.
+The 10:30 pm bulletin also aired on the short-lived international service, Singapore International Television.